benber86/curve-blog/content/posts/gho-users/index.md

 # User Age & Activity

-Finally, we take a look at the age and level of activity (using the wallet's nonce as a proxy) of users' wallets:
+Finally, we take a look at the age and level of activity (using the account's nonce as a proxy) of Aave v3 and GHO users:

 <script src="../../js/gho-users/age-violin.js"></script>
 <canvas id="violinChart"></canvas>

-GHO borrowers appear more experienced, with a median wallet age of 2.3 years compared to 1.5 years for other AAVE users.
+GHO borrowers appear more experienced, with a median account age of 2.3 years compared to 1.5 years for other AAVE users.
 They're also much more active on-chain with a median of 121 transactions against 32 for other users.